staffs

 PSAT Testing

-The PSAT will be held at MHS on SATURDAY, OCT 12 2024 All Sophomores, Juniors & selected Seniors will be tested.
-Students interested in taking the PSAT must register no later than Sept 29th.
-Click here for the registration form.
+The PSAT will be held at MHS on SATURDAY, OCT 11, 2025 All Sophomores, Juniors & selected Seniors will be tested.
+Students interested in taking the PSAT must register no later than date tbd.
+REGISTRATION FORM WILL BE PUBLISHED.

 The PSAT is a two-hour and ten-minute test (plus approximately 35 minutes for administrative duties) that measures verbal reasoning, critical reading, math problem solving, and writing skills.
 Your score report will include your verbal, math, and writing scores and a qualifying score called the Selection Index, which is used by The National Merit Corporation to determine eligibility for scholarships.